 Once Upon a Time in America; Crime drama, Italy/ USA, 1984; D: Sergio Leone, S: Robert De Niro, James Woods.
 Elizabeth McGovern, Treat Williams, Tuesday Weld, James Hayden, Joe Pesci, Larry Rapp, Danny Aiello, Burt Young, Jennifer Connelly

-But despite his talent, Sergio Leone here loses the focus and point of the gangster story after a while, turning the whole film into a chaotic mess filled with disturbing, misogynous scenes, like when Noodles rapes a woman on her agreement so that his gang could convincingly steal the diamonds, and later on they take out their penises so that she can recognize the perpetrator.
-It's an wildly ambitious, sharp and clever film about the empty lives of gangsters, filled with great ideas here and there (an amusing joke with a coffin that has the word "Prohibition" written on it) - but it would have been better if the director could have made it without vague, unclear characters and events, heavily overstretched running time and irritating pretentiousness that proves that it's reputation is rather overrated.
+But despite his talent, Sergio Leone here loses the focus and point of the gangster story after a while, turning the whole film into a chaotic mess filled with disturbing scenes, like when Noodles rapes a woman on her agreement so that his gang could convincingly steal the diamonds, and later on they take out their penises so that she can recognize the perpetrator, and misogyny (the gangsters pressure Danny Aiello's cop character by swaping of his baby boy for a baby girl), in just some of the infamous scenes, not to mention that it is sickening that the director tried to give a sentimentalised depiction of the gangster hero (the song "Yesterday"; the cheap attempt that he actually loves his girlfriend after he raped her...).
+It is an wildly ambitious, sharp and clever film about the empty lives of gangsters, filled with great ideas here and there (an amusing joke with a coffin that has the word "Prohibition" written on it) - but it would have been better if the director could have made it without vague, unclear characters and events, heavily overstretched running time (too many scenes of characters just staring at each other that go on and on) and irritating pretentiousness.
 It was nominated for 2 Golden Globes (best director, Ennio Morricone for his great score) while it won 2 BAFTA awards (costumes, score) out of 5 nominations (best director, cinematography, supporting actress Tuesday Weld).

 Saturday, 8 November 2008

 Those who love dashing beaus and mannequin actors should better avoid cult western "Once Upon a Time in the West" because in that naturalistic film by Sergio Leone almost every character is unglamorous, dirty and ugly in order to achieve a special charge about the dark world.
-The 15 minute opening sequence, realized almost without dialogues, is bravura directed: 3 gangsters enter an isolated railway station and just mutely stand there while the old train conductor doesn't know what they want.
-They settle at the station and wait.
+The 15 minute opening sequence, realized almost without any dialogues, is bravura directed and is rightfully considered one of the highlights of 'anticipation cinema': three gangsters enter an isolated railway station and just mutely stand there while the old train conductor does not know what they want.
+They settle at the station and wait to ambush someone.
 One of them is bothered by a fly that constantly walks around his face so he captures the insect in the pipe of his pistol.
-Finally, Harmonica (Charles Bronson) arrives with the train and asks them where his horse is.
+Finally, Harmonica (Charles Bronson) arrives with the train, exits and asks them where his horse is.
 The 3 gangsters, obviously his enemies, jokingly tell him: "We have one too little." - "No, you have two too many!", replies Harmonica and shoots them.